redhat-developer/service-binding-operator/examples/multiple_services/README.md

 ```

 Import the application by pushing the `+Add` button on the left side of the
-screen, and then the `From Git` card.
-Fill the `Git Repo URL` with
+screen, and then the `Container image` card.
+Fill the `Image name from external registry` with
-`https://github.com/akashshinde/node-todo.git`; the repository will be
-validated and the appropriate `Builder Image` and `Builder Image Version`
+`quay.io/redhat-developer/sbo-generic-test-app:20200923`.
+Openshift will fill rest things correctly.
-will be selected.
+Name of application will be `sbo-generic-test-app`.
+Check `Create a route to the application` option at the bottom.
 Push the `Create` button to create the application.

-Create the ServiceBinding `node-todo-git` by pushing the `(+)` button
+Create the ServiceBinding `service-binding-multiple-services` by pushing the `(+)` button
 on the top right corner and pasting the following:

 ```yaml